DengFR/CDR/README.md

    - step 3 : commit to corresponding branch.
 ---------------------------------------------------
 Industrial Robot Manuscript requirements:
-- Article Length : 2000-4000 words
+- Article Length : **2000-4000** words
-- Abstract :
+- Abstract(maximum is **250** words) :
   - Purpose (mandatory)
-Design/methodology/approach (mandatory)
+  - Design/methodology/approach (mandatory)
-Findings (mandatory)
+  - Findings (mandatory)
-Research limitations/implications (if applicable) Practical implications (if applicable)
+  - Research limitations/implications (if applicable)
+  - Practical implications (if applicable)
-Social implications (if applicable)
+  - Social implications (if applicable)
-Originality/value (mandatory)
+  - Originality/value (mandatory)
+- Article Classification : **Research paper**(This category covers papers which report on any type of research undertaken by the author(s).
+The research may involve the construction or testing of a model or framework, action research, testing of data, market research or surveys, empirical, scientific or clinical research.)